Urination and thirst are increased, and people may lose weight even if they are not trying to.

 Blood glucose measurement

 To accurately evaluate blood glucose levels, doctors usually use a blood sample taken after people have fasted overnight.
-Diabetes can be diagnosed if fasting blood glucose levels are higher than 125 mg/dL (6.9 mmol/L).
+Diabetes can be diagnosed if fasting blood glucose levels are 126 mg/dL (7.0 mmol/L) or higher.
 However, it is possible to use blood samples taken after people have eaten.
 Some elevation of blood glucose levels after eating is normal, but even after a meal the levels should not be very high.
-Diabetes can be diagnosed if a random (not done after fasting) blood glucose level is higher than 199 mg/dL (11.0 mmol/L).
+Diabetes can be diagnosed if a random (not done after fasting) blood glucose level is higher than 200 mg/dL (11.1 mmol/L).

 Measurements of hemoglobin A1C can be used to diagnose diabetes when testing is done by a certified laboratory (not by instruments used at home or in a doctor's office).
 People with a hemoglobin A1C level of 6.5% or more have diabetes.
-If the level is between 5.7 and 6.4, they have prediabetes.
+If the level is between 5.7 and 6.4, they have prediabetes and are at risk of developing diabetes.

 Oral glucose tolerance test